Marsan-Ma-zz/imgrec/README.md

 Here we wrap up the GoogLeNet as a class in `lib/googlenet.py`.
 It will automatically find your latest trained model in `model/<YOUR_PROJECT_NAME>` as you instance an object of it.

 Besides the network, there are following functions attached to it:
-1. fit: do the training
+1. `fit`: do the training
-2. predict: do the predicting
+2. `predict`: do the predicting
-3. get_data: it only fetch data cache names
+3. `get_data`: fetch all data cache names of certain dataset

 ## The training process explaination